hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 # END
 ```

 Save this file as well, and go back to GitKraken.
-Again, the program creates a new **WIP** timeline entry as it has detected changes.
+Once again, you will notice a new **WIP timeline entry** as it has detected changes.
 Click on this WIP line to show that GitKraken has noticed that our files have changed, and click on the README.md (file icon with an ellipsis inside):

 <img src="../img/2.new-viewing_readme_diff.png" width="700" align="center">

 When you click on the filename, you will see that these new lines of text appear; this lets us know that Git is able to see changes in your file but at the moment these changes haven’t been recorded in an official ‘snapshot’ of your repository.
-To do this we need to **add** (**stage**) and **commit** our changes, just as we did before.
+To do this we need to **add** (**stage**) first and then **commit** these changes to record them in the 'snapshot', just as we did before.

 <img src="../img/git-staging-area.png" width="700" align="center">